skybrush-io/faq/wiki/Server-setup.md

+## How to configure Skybrush Server?

+**Skybrush Server** configuration files are stored in plain-text `.jsonc` or `.toml` format.
+The actual file used by your server instance is logged in the terminal of the server.
+You can edit your configuration file manually, or through the configuration GUI at `localhost:5000` while the server is running.

+A full guide on how to configure **Skybrush Server** can be found in the [Skybrush Server documentation](https://doc.collmot.com/public/skybrush-server-doc/latest/configuration/index.html).

 ## I am getting `No route to host` errors on the server console on macOS

 This issue happens with macOS Sequoia or later _if_ you are using third-party